39 Edens Outloo

 “A real pair of ‘Crocodile Dundee’s’ you two are.
 “Alan commented, “I wish Pablo was alive.
 I could tease him about how slack he was letting his men get.”

-Sitting on the river-side deck the rustle of the water over the rapids dominated the whisper of the wind brushing the crowns of the trees.
+Sitting on the river-side deck the rustle of the water in the rapids over shadowed the whisper of the wind stroking the trees.

 “I was surprised at how suddenly, our pair of duzees had said they were done here and were heading off.”

-Roger picked up a plate of biscuits and offered them to us.
+Roger picked up a plate of biscuits offering them to us.

 After relating the events and finishing a biscuit I stood and stretched.
 I was suddenly exhausted.